We may earn a commission when you click on the affiliate links in this post.

 - Non or low fat cream cheese for an even healthier option.
 Just a warning though: Neufchatel (⅓ fat of cream cheese) doesn’t melt as well and leaves little curds.

-This soup makes delicious leftovers, but doesn’t freeze well.
-Soups with any kind of cream or milk base tend to separate with freezing and leads to a grainy texture.
-Instead, refrigerate leftovers and enjoy the soup within three to five days.
+Soups with cream cheese don’t always freeze well because they can separate, which leads to a grainy texture.
+For best results, refrigerate any leftovers and enjoy the soup within three to five days.

 More Slow Cooker/Crock Pot Soups to Try